Updated on 2025-09-23 GMT+08:00

 Storage

 Select the PVC for which you want to create a snapshot.
-Only EVS PVCs can be selected.
+Only PVCs of the EVS type can be selected.
 In this example, select pvc.

 4. Click Create.
 On the Snapshots and Backups tab, view details about the snapshot.